 In some ways, the entire game is this: compared to its preceding Game Boy Advance SRW installments, Judgment loves throwing scenarios with endless enemy reinforcements that, while aren't particularly hard, can be quite draining and tedious if players are taking their time against bosses.

 Good Bad Bug: Mazinger Z, Layzner, Yuu Brain and Zeorymer all have less parts slots when upgraded to the Mazinkaiser, New Layzner/Layzner Mark II, Nelly Brain and Great Zeorymer, respectively.
 Status-enhancing parts like the "Booster" note +1 to mobility before the Mid-Season Upgrade event will automatically be sent back to the player's inventory, but a code in the game's programming also gives the upgraded unit the benefit of having said part permanently crafted to it.

-By unlocking Gai during the first playthrough of the game, he returns with double the amount of Pilot Points he is supposed to (a first playthrough-exclusive, however).
+By unlocking Gai during the first playthrough of the game, he returns with double the amount of "Bonus Points" he is supposed to receive (a first playthrough-exclusive, however).
 Another bug related to a first playthrough is if Ahmos Gale is not recruited, his machine will not arrive with upgrades.

 Stock Footage Failure: Bolt Gundam, some of the Hakkeshu robots, and Great Zeorymer have attacks which sunder the earth beneath their enemy's feet, even if said enemy is in midair or the vacuum of space.
 Ditto with the late-game explosions visible from space... that are clearly taking place on Earth no matter where you are.